 What’s the best way to approach a passive candidate?

-1. Recognise their employment situation
+1. Acknowledge their employment situation

 Passive candidates that are happy in their role are also likely to be invested in the company that they work for.
 They may even feel guilty about talking to a recruiter.
-Take the time to recognise that you understand they may not be looking for a new role and that you are approaching them because they are seen as a dedicated and valued member of the workforce.
+Take the time to show that you understand they may not be looking for a new role and that you are approaching them because they are seen as a dedicated and valued member of the workforce.
 This will help to put those who are perhaps not used to talking to recruiters at ease.

 2. Research the company they work for